The Voice (Kokia album): Recording

 Kokia first decided the theme for the album in May/June 2007.
 Kokia chose the album's title and concept based on what people always considered her strength in music.
 She generally chose album themes in the past based on lyrical messages, but for her 10th anniversary chose the theme to be her own voice.
 The album's neoclassical style and song selections were intended to show the entire range of Kokia's singing abilities.
 In an interview with Viviana, Kokia explained, "Simply put, I thought I'd made songs that only I could sing."

 Kokia started focusing on recording the album in October 2007.
 Originally nine of the songs were planned to be recorded in November, however recording was briefly delayed due to Kokia catching a cold.
 It was resumed in late November.
 The album release date was officially announced in early December, before recording had finished.
-The final song recorded for the album was "Il Mare dei Suoni," on the 8th of December.
-The album had finished mastering on the 13th of December.
+The final song recorded for the album was "Il Mare dei Suoni," on 8 December.
+The album had finished mastering on 13 December.

 Many songs were written for the occasion, such as "Chiisa na Uta," however others were older songs "Nani mo Kamo ga Hoshi ni Natte" was originally performed by Kokia in concerts in 2003.
 "Todokimasu Yō ni" was performed at her June Garden concerts in 2005.
 She talked in detail about the creation of the song "Il Mare dei Suoni" in her blog in June 2006, which she had originally performed at her That's Why I Was Born solo live concert in 2003 (though it was originally titled "Sento nel Core" (It: Feel the Core)).

 Release

 Unlike Kokia's previous album, Aigakikoeru: Listen for the Love, it was released in Japan before in France.
-The Japanese edition was released on the 20th of February, eight days before the French edition.
+The Japanese edition was released on 20 February, eight days before the French edition.

 The album was re-released in France as a part of a 3-CD set called Kokia Collection, on October 22, 2008.
 The album also featured 2006's Aigakikoeru: Listen for the Love 2008's and Christmas Gift, and features a cover similar to the Christmas Gift photoshoot cover.